vispy/vispy/doc/visuals.rst

 Most visuals consist of a base :class:`Visual` instance combined with multiple :class:`VisualComponent` instances that customize the visual's output.
-The Visual itself implements a `paint()` method that decides which GL primitive type to draw (point, line, tri) and provides the user with an interface for setting and modifying the data to be displayed.
+The Visual itself implements a `draw()` method that decides which GL primitive type to draw (point, line, tri) and provides the user with an interface for setting and modifying the data to be displayed.